 Example: Two Primitive Primitives are equivalent if they have accessors and materials with equivalent content — but not necessarily the same specific accessors and materials.

-skip: Set<string>Returns default attributes for the property.
+Optionalskip: Set<string>Returns default attributes for the property.
 Empty lists and maps should be initialized

 to empty arrays and objects.
-Always invoke super.getDefaults()
+Always invoke super.getDefaults() and extend the result.

 Returns a reference to the Extras object, containing application-specific data for this Property.
 Extras should be an Object, not a primitive value, for best portability.